This article describes how to enable Node.js to work with Passenger using the DreamHost panel.

 app directory: example.com/app.js web directory: example.com/public

-Passenger will automatically load the app.js file in the application directory.
+Passenger will automatically load the app.js file in the application directory (if you've already started your Node server).
 So if you visit example.com, it would load the app.js file.

 Additionally, when you enable the checkbox, Passenger runs your Node.js files using the system version at: